danjulio/lepton/ESP32/DesktopApp/readme.md

 WiFi items include whether the camera is acting as an Access Point (AP) or connecting to an AP (STAtion mode), the associated SSID and password and if a static IP should be set (in STA mode only - the camera always has the IP address of 192.168.4.1 in AP mode).

 Disabling the Camera's WiFi will disconnect it from the application.  tCam-Mini will need to have a WiFi reset performed to switch the WiFi back on.
 The tCam GUI can be used to switch its Wifi back on.

+If you switch from a WiFI network with a password to one without be sure to select the blank password field to update so the previous password is deleted.

 #### Range/Palette Display
 The Range/Palette display shows the currently selected palette with a marker showing the spotmeter temperature location within the range of temperatures.
 It also displays the minimum and maximum temperatures used to scale the image when the Lepton is operating in Radiometric output mode.
 These temperatures are simply the minimum and maximum temperature in the image's radiometric data when Auto Range Selection is enabled.
 They are the manual temperature range (set by the user in the Preferences window or automatically when the AR button is pressed) when Manual Range Selection is enabled.